The True Cost of Technical Debt for Growing Businesses

 Five cost categories of technical debt — budget drain, innovation tax, talent tax, customer tax, security tax

 The cost of technical debt is not an engineering metric.
 It is a business problem that directly impacts your revenue, your competitive position, and your ability to grow.
 Understanding its true cost is the first step toward eliminating it.
-Here are the five categories where it drains growing businesses — and what each one actually costs.
+Here are the five categories where it drains growing businesses, and what each one actually costs.

 McKinsey research found that CIOs estimate technical debt represents 20-40% of the value of their entire technology estate.
 For growing businesses, the compounding effect is accelerated.
-Where an enterprise can absorb 30% overhead, a 40-person company cannot — every percentage of engineering capacity lost to debt maintenance is a percentage a well-funded competitor is using to ship features and win customers.
+Where an enterprise can absorb 30% overhead, a 40-person company cannot.
+Every percentage of engineering capacity lost to debt maintenance is a percentage a well-funded competitor is using to ship features and win customers.

 The hidden costs of technical debt fall into five compounding categories: the budget drain, the innovation tax, the talent tax, the customer tax, and the security and compliance tax.
 Here is what each one costs a growing business in practice.

-The Protiviti 2025 Global Technology Executive Survey found that organizations spend an average of 30% of their IT budgets on technical debt management.
-For a growing business spending €500,000 per year on technology, that is €150,000 going to maintenance rather than growth.
-Transportation and logistics companies are hit hardest: the same survey found they spend 39% of IT budget servicing technical debt.
+The Protiviti Global Technology Executive Survey found that organizations spend an average of 30% of their IT budgets on technical debt management.
+For a growing business spending 12 million CZK per year on technology, that is 3.6 million CZK going to maintenance rather than growth.
+Transport and logistics companies are hit hardest, spending around 39% of IT budget servicing technical debt.

-Consider what this looks like on the ground.
-A 35-person Czech logistics company with a four-developer IT team spends 40% of that team's time on maintenance.
-A new route optimization feature estimated at six weeks balloons to 14 weeks because the order management system was built when the company had eight trucks instead of 60.
+Consider a hypothetical but typical case.
+A 35-person logistics company with a four-developer IT team spends 40% of that team time on maintenance.
+A new route optimization feature estimated at six weeks balloons to 14 because the order management system was built when the company had eight trucks instead of 60.
 The original shortcuts made sense in 2019.
-In 2026, those same shortcuts are costing the company the equivalent of €80,000 in delayed delivery — before you count the opportunity cost of the new features that never got built.
+By 2026 those same shortcuts cost the company real money in delayed delivery, before you even count the features that never got built.

 Technical debt compounds: each shortcut makes the next change harder, which encourages more shortcuts.
 Martin Fowler identifies technical debt as the most common bottleneck at scaleups.
 For growing businesses, this means competitors who have addressed their debt are shipping features two to three times faster.